Silicon Materials and Devices R&D

 Tools and Capabilities

-Our tools and capabilities available for R&D in silicon materials and devices include the following:
+Our tools and capabilities available for R&D in silicon materials and devices include:

-A new 20,000 sq. ft. cleanroom, available from the fall of 2016.
-It will house many new 156-mm × 156-mm wafer-compatible tools, including an automated wet-process station and diffusion furnace.
-This new facility will allow reproducible processing of high-efficiency cells and collaboration with industry partners and other research laboratories.
+A 20,000-ft2 cleanroom that houses 156-mm × 156-mm wafer-compatible tools, including an automated wet-process station and diffusion furnace.
+This facility allows reproducible processing of high-efficiency cells and collaboration with industry partners and other research laboratories.

 Silicon cluster tool for large-area (156-mm × 156-mm) samples.
 This tool comprises eight process chambers for plasma-enhanced chemical vapor deposition of amorphous-Si-based intrinsic, doped, alloyed thin films, Si nitride, and sputtering of transparent conducting oxides.

-Cell and materials testing techniques, including: current-voltage and quantum efficiency, Sinton lifetime, Suns-Voc, photoluminescence, electroluminescence, secondary ion mass spectrometry, electron beam induced current imaging, transmission electron microscopy, X-ray diffraction, Rutherford back scattering, lock-in thermography, photothermal deflection spectroscopy and constant photocurrent absorption, Raman and photoluminescence mapping, conductivity and activation energy, transient capacitance and capacitance-voltage, ellipsometry, and fast-reflection and transmission measurements of optical properties, and method-of-four-coefficients (Hall, conductivity, Seebeck, Nernst)
+Cell and materials testing techniques, including current-voltage and quantum efficiency, Sinton lifetime, Suns-Voc, photoluminescence, electroluminescence, secondary ion mass spectrometry, electron beam induced current imaging, transmission electron microscopy, X-ray diffraction, Rutherford back scattering, lock-in thermography, photothermal deflection spectroscopy and constant photocurrent absorption, Raman and photoluminescence mapping, conductivity and activation energy, transient capacitance and capacitance-voltage, ellipsometry, fast-reflection and transmission measurements of optical properties, and method-of-four-coefficients (Hall, conductivity, Seebeck, Nernst)

-Our projects involve analytical microscopy and theory.
-This allows us to use high-resolution transmission electron microscopy, time-of-flight secondary-ion mass spectrometry, electron energy-loss spectroscopy, X-ray photoelectron spectroscopy, Auger electron spectroscopy, and other techniques for the Si project, as well as state-of-the-art DFT simulations of interfaces, contacts, and new materials.
+Analytical microscopy and theory, which allows us to use high-resolution transmission electron microscopy, time-of-flight secondary-ion mass spectrometry, electron energy-loss spectroscopy, X-ray photoelectron spectroscopy, Auger electron spectroscopy, and other techniques as well as state-of-the-art density functional theory simulations of interfaces, contacts, and new materials